Why is Lead Exposure So Dangerous and How Does Lead Get into Food? (part 1 of a 2 part series)

 And, we have much room to improve.
 Individual products and certain crops are known to have high lead levels.
 And, certain age groups are more susceptible, young children in particular.
 Consumers should have the right to know the lead levels in the products they consume.

 At ZEGO, we require lead testing of all ingredients we source that are at risk for elevated lead contamination.
-If the farmer or supplier doesn’t have access to validated third-party testing, we send a sample to our own third-party lab for testing.
-ZEGO requires that the food sample results show no measurable lead – or at least a level under the Prop 65 threshold based on serving size (<0.5PPB).
+If the farmer or supplier doesn’t have access to validated third-party testing that meets our standards, we send a sample to our own third-party lab for testing.
+ZEGO requires that our products meet or exceed the proposed U.S. FDA baby food standard of no measurable lead at <0.02PPM.

 You can see our results for our protein powder, oats, and chocolate on the Food Safety page of our website, or scan the QR code on the back of any of our product packages.

-ZEGO makes oats, muesli, protein powder, Mix-ins, and nutrition bars.
-ZEGO products are gluten free, peanut free, tree nut free, dairy free, soy free, sesame free, glyphosate free, lupin free, and sulfite-free.
+ZEGO’s products include oatmeal, muesli, and protein powder and are gluten free, peanut free, tree nut free, dairy free, soy free, sesame free, glyphosate free, lupin free, and sulfite-free.
 ZEGO is certified as a B Corp and as a women-owned business (WBENC).

 San Francisco, CA